-I wanted to create a space where the voice of the customer is heard, not just in some Call Center echo chamber but out here, out loud, where everyone can judge a company’s services not just on their advertising, but on results.
+CONSUMERIZIM was founded in 2012 by Joe Ruzvidzo, an ordinary citizen fed up with shoddy service.
+He wanted to create a space where the voice of the customer is heard, not just in a Call Center echo chamber but out here, out loud, where everyone can judge a company’s services not just on their advertising, but on the results.

-This space isn’t just for us to moan about bad service, but also to glorify those businesses that don’t do only what they’re MEANT to do, but more.
-Those lowly minions in otherwise ordinary companies who go out of their way to help us, the people who really pay their salaries.
+This space wasn’t created just to moan about bad service, but also to glorify those businesses that don’t do only what they’re MEANT to do, but more.
+Those lowly workers in otherwise ordinary companies who go out of their way to help the public.

-The goal is not to vilify, but to enable those companies with either service or perception problems to try and bring themselves to account, to demonstrate to the paying public that it’s not just about the bottom line, it’s about the front line.
-It’s how WE are treated, from the reception desk or automated switchboard, all the way through to the upper echelons of corporate management.
+The goal is not to vilify, but to enable those companies with either service or perception problems to try and bring themselves to account; to demonstrate to the paying public that it’s not just about the bottom line – it’s about the front line.
+It’s how consumers are treated, from the reception desk or automated switchboard, all the way through to the upper echelons of corporate management.

-We have long wanted a voice, and although the Consumer Council of Zimbabwe has been available (although largely silent in the past few years), it needs a grassroots movement of disaffected consumers to create a shift in the culture of Zimbabwe.
+We have long wanted a voice, and although the Consumer Council of Zimbabwe has been available (although largely silent in the past few years), it will take a grassroots movement of disaffected consumers to create a shift in the culture of Zimbabwe.

-Tell us your stories, and we’ll see if together we can’t make a difference.
+Tell us your stories, and we’ll see if – together – we can make a difference!